tejuscs/adb_azure/connect-to-powerbi/connect-to-powerbi.md

 Ensure that the Oracle Client for Microsoft Tools is installed on the virtual machine you are using for this lab

-- Verify that the following directory with its subfolders and files exist
+- Verify that the following directory with its subfolder and files exist

 ![Get Data](./images/oracleclient.png " ")